kaieric/NewBreakpoint/README.md

 For some pushes we can just use the push button?
 Get some standardized git instructions

+Terminal instructions:
 1. git add .
-2.
+2. git commit -m"MESSAGE HERE"
-3. git push -u origin main
+3a. git push

-git push -u origin main
+3b. just in case if 3a doesn't work use instead: git push -u origin main

 test 01
+test 02